Mantwon/lexdee/README.md

-Server/backend component for the lexdee web front end.
+A PHP-based management interface for LXD.

+jblxd.php is the current landing page.